yyyyangyi/CNNs-for-Multi-Source-Remote-Sensing-Data-Fusion/README.md

 - To customize training/model arguments, modify ```common.py```.
 Arguments are automatically loaded to ```main.py```.

 ## Data
-Our preprocessed data sets are available at [this Google Drive site](https://drive.google.com/drive/folders/1urY6Pjba3mStDcRphIfkNf50295aW2o2?usp=sharing), which can be directly used in this code.
+We made some modifications (merely tif→numpy, stacking) to the original data files.
+Our data files are available at [this Google Drive site](https://drive.google.com/drive/folders/1urY6Pjba3mStDcRphIfkNf50295aW2o2?usp=sharing), which can be directly used in this code.
+Please note that we used channel-wise normalization AFTER loading these files, and this step is already implemented in our code.

 Below are links to the original data sets: